samyarsadat/MBI5026-Matrix/README.md

 This limitation arises from the maximum limit of an unsigned 8-bit integer (255), as you may have noticed.
 Theoretically, we can expand the buffer beyond this by changing some variable types to 16-bit unsigned integers, and I did try this; ~~however, using 16-bit variables results in many operations taking more CPU cycles (as the ATMega328P is an 8-bit processor with 8-bit wide registers and an 8-bit ALU, and so operations that would take a single instruction with 8-bit variables take more with 16-bit ones), which results in more flickering.~~

 _This is issue no longer exists in the latest firmware revision.
 The buffer can now be up to 255 bytes (2040 pixels) wide, though that amount won't fit into the RAM of the ATMega328P.
 400 pixels seems to be around the limit of what can fit, taking into account everything else in the program._

+_This has been made possible thanks to a number of major improvements and optimizations in the firmware, minimizing both the amount and impact of the extra CPU cycles needed for operations on 16-bit variables._

 ~~Note that the cause of this flicker is slightly different in comparison to the one mentioned [here](#display-flicker-1).~~